aria-7553/discord-base/README.md

 *All these don't have a prefix so they're run with `@bot [command]`.
 You set your own prefix for the groups you create*

 *(I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your own commands)*
-- Sets the presence to `Playing a game: @BOT'S USERNAME HERE help` (This looks much better than other presences Discord allows)
+- Sets the presence to `Playing a game: @[bot's username] help` (This looks much better than other presences Discord allows)
 - An `info` command that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page and invite link from the config file
 - A `prefix` command that sets the prefix for the guild, which works for every command in addition to `@bot` and the prefixes you set for your groups